ohitsmekatie/course-dbt/exercises/week-3-questions.md

 ## Macros

 I decided to start small and implemented a round_values macro that rounds values to 2 points.
-This could help with keeping reporting consistent.
+This could help with keeping reporting consistent and folks would not really have to think about rounding values.

+Maybe not the _most_ critical path for a macro but I wanted to try something that wasn't the example. :)

 ## Granting permissions